Purdue University: Purdue Mall

 The Purdue Mall is the central quad of Purdue University and was created to connect the academic campus with Ross-Ade Stadium.
 It is also known as the Engineering Mall due to its proximity to several engineering buildings.
-The most prominent feature of the Purdue Mall is the 38 ft-tall concrete Engineering Fountain, and also features the Frederick L. Hovde Hall of Administration, which houses the office of the university president, Mitchell E. Daniels.
+The most prominent feature of the Purdue Mall is the 38 ft-tall concrete Engineering Fountain.

 The Purdue Bell Tower is between the Stadium and Centennial Malls.
 The Bell Tower is considered an icon of the university and can be found on many Purdue logos and those of the cities of Lafayette and West Lafayette.

 Southwest of the Stadium Mall is the Edward C. Elliott Hall of Music, one of the largest proscenium theaters in the world.
-Elliott Hall of Music serves as the home of the Purdue "All-American" Marching Band, Purdue Bands and Orchestras, the WBAA studio.
-Purdue's Student Concert Committee often invites famous entertainers to perform there for an audience of students, faculty, and the public.
+Elliott Hall of Music serves as the home of the WBAA (AM) and WBAA-FM studios, and was the base of operations for Purdue Bands and Orchestras until the completion of the Marc and Sharon Hagle Hall in 2022.

 West of the Elliott Hall of Music is the Armory Building.
 The Armory Building was rebuilt in 1918 after a fire and houses the university's ROTC programs and other clubs.
-In March 2019, university president Mitch Daniels described a proposal to repurpose the Armory Building, suggesting the space may be used for residential dining, retail, or classrooms but later said no changes would be made.

 Memorial Mall

 The Purdue Memorial Mall, south of the Purdue Mall, is the original section of campus.
-A popular meeting place for students, the grassy, open Memorial Mall is surrounded by the Stewart Center, Wetherill Laboratory of Chemistry, Stanley Coulter Hall, the Class of 1950 Lecture Hall, the Recitation Building, University Hall, and Stone Hall.
-The Memorial Mall also features the Hello Walk.
+It is a popular meeting place for students and is surrounded by other buildings used for academic and cultural purposes.

-Near this section of campus is Felix Haas Hall, which was constructed in 1909 as Memorial Gymnasium in memory of the 17 Purdue University football players, coaches, alumni, and fans who perished in the Purdue Wreck railroad accident on October 31, 1903.
-The structure was renovated in 1985 to house the Computer Science department.
+Near this section of campus is Felix Haas Hall, which was constructed in 1909 as Memorial Gymnasium in memory of the 17 Purdue University football players, coaches, alumni, and fans who died in the Purdue Wreck railroad accident of 1903.
+The structure was renovated in 1985 to house the computer science department.
 In 2006, it was renamed in honor of retired Provost Felix Haas and began to also house the Statistics department.
 East of the Memorial Mall is the Purdue Memorial Union, Purdue's student union building, and the adjacent Union Club Hotel.